Jyothismariyaa/glowmart-heroui/README.md

 - Type-safe development with TypeScript
 - Tailwind CSS for custom styling
 - React Router for seamless navigation
+- Admin Dashboard for product and order management

 ## 🛠️ Tech Stack